Introduction

 Electrolytic Cell

 An electrolytic cell is a receiver of electrical energy.
-Current flow in this cell is forced by an external power source.
+An external power source forces current flow in this cell.
 In the figure below, electrons from the power source (e.g., battery) flow into the lower electrode (-) and then out of the upper electrode (+) towards the positive terminal of the power source.
-Thus, the lower electrode "receives electrons", becoming more negative (potential decreases), and the upper electrode "releases electrons", becoming more positive (potential increases).
+Thus, the lower electrode "receives electrons," becoming more negative (potential decreases), and the upper electrode "releases electrons," becoming more positive (potential increases).
 Therefore, the upper electrode (+) is the anode, and the lower electrode (-) is the cathode.

 Electrolytic cells are used, among other things, in electroplating processes.
 This method is used to apply certain coatings to connector contacts to reduce the risk of corrosion.
 Galvanic coatings are very popular and are used in almost every electronic component.